zhaohonggang/BuildingPrimeNumbers/README.md

 About me:A developer, architect in Toronto.
 My email is honggangz@gmail.com .

+License:
-About license, not determined yet.
-Feel free to contact me.
+free for non-commercial use.
+For commercial use, please contact me.

 Copyright reserved.